 SWSA Distinguished Dissertation Award

-The Semantic Web Science Association (SWSA) invites applications for the 2016 SWSA Distinguished Dissertation Award.
-The award will be presented during the International Semantic Web Conference (ISWC), which will be held in Kobe, Japan on October 17-21 2016.
+The Semantic Web Science Association (SWSA) invites applications for the 2017 SWSA Distinguished Dissertation Award.
+The award will be presented during the International Semantic Web Conference (ISWC), which will be held in Vienna, Austria on October 21-25 2017.
 The winner is expected to attend the ISWC 2016 conference.

 Award committee: The selection committee, which will comprise two members of SWSA and two external experts, will be the final arbiter in the decision process.
 The selection committee might decide to consult additional external assessors and reserves the right to not award the prize if the applications do not meet the expected quality level.

 The award: The award includes a certificate and a 1000 euros payment.
-Travel costs to Kobe and a free registration to ISWC 2016 will be covered.
+Travel costs to Vienna and a free registration to ISWC 2017will be covered.

 HOW TO APPLY